Killing of Mitch Henriquez: Trial

-The two officers on trial were sentenced to a prison sentence of six months (suspended).
-The anonymous public servants were told that the use of a chokehold, punching in the face and spraying pepper spray in the face were all illegal acts.
+The two anonymous officers on trial were sentenced to a prison sentence of six months (suspended) and told that the use of a chokehold, punching in the face and spraying pepper spray in the face were all illegal acts.
 The court believed they had caused the death of Henriquez but did not consider it murder.
 Paul van Musscher expressed sympathy both for the family of Henriquez and for the officers involved, saying "No one wanted this to happen".

 The officers appealed their convictions and at an introductory hearing in 2018, their right to remain anonymous was upheld.
 The officers had given evidence in secret in court, using voice distorters, since they feared for the safety of their families.
 In 2019, the court of appeal decided that one officer's conviction could be quashed and the other conviction for the chokehold was fitting.
 Henriquez's mother disputed the verdict, saying "Officers can now continue to kill people".
 The sole remaining convicted police officer then took their case to the final court of appeal, the Supreme Court.
 In 2021, the court ruled that the chokehold was illegal and the sentence was just.
-Members of the family of Henriquez were pleased with the verdict, although they expressed disbelief that the officers involved were still working for the force.

 Legacy

-The killing of Mitch Henriquez received sustained media attention in the Netherlands and was mentioned at Black Lives Matter protests.
-It has been compared to the murder of George Floyd and the death of Freddie Gray.
+The killing of Mitch Henriquez received sustained media attention in the Netherlands and was mentioned at Black Lives Matter protests, with comparisons being made to the murder of George Floyd and the killing of Freddie Gray.
 Academic work has noted that it was only because the death of Henriquez was filmed that the false official narrative could be challenged and eventually overturned.

 A controversy developed in 2021, when it was revealed by RTL Nieuws that the Hague police force had spent €1.3 million on lawyers to defend the police officers involved in the killing of Mitch Henriquez.
 Richard Korver who represented Henriquez's mother in the case disclosed that he had been paid a total of €50,000.
 He commented "1.3 million is an outrageous amount of money.
 And the government is financing this".
 The chairman of the Dutch Association of Criminal Lawyers said it was clear that the police officers were being given the best legal assistance money could buy and that this created an imbalance in the proceedings.